 The Grand Bazaar is also located in the Faith district and is easy to reach from the Spice Bazaar

 The most visited Mosque in Istanbul is the Blue Mosque but it is the Süleymaniye Mosque that’s the grandest.
 When you are not snacking on the Turkish delight treats or bargaining the price of a golden trinket, make sure that you visit Süleymaniye Mosque, an iconic landmark in Istanbul.

 The Ottoman imperial mosque is staggering in size and quite a sight to behold.
-It is Istanbul’s second largest mosque – you will see it surely from your Bosphorus cruise and maybe even from the airplane when you land.
+It is Istanbul’s second largest mosque – you will see it from your Bosphorus cruise and maybe even from the airplane when you land.

 Turkey Itinerary, 10 Days Gone

 After a whirlwind adventure through Turkey, enjoying the taste of the intricate culture, your Turkish trip has come to an end.
-From the fascinating, sweeping views of Cappadocia, the ethereal hot springs of Pamukkale, ancient ruins of Ephesus and vibrant culture of Istanbul – what more could you ask for?
+From the fascinating, sweeping views of Cappadocia, the ethereal hot springs of Pamukkale, the ancient ruins of Ephesus, and vibrant culture of Istanbul – what more could you ask for?
 You can now enjoy one of the best Turkey itineraries 10 days long, and full of adventure.

 Flying out of Istanbul on day 11 will leave you with a light heart and a mind full of memories.
 No amount of Turkey travel blogs can fully describe the magnificence of this country, you simply have to go on this adventure and experience it yourself.